MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/setting-the-api-security-mode-api-mode.md

 #ms.custom:

 ---

-** This SDK content is not current.
-For a short time, please find the [current version](https://msdn.microsoft.com/library/windows/desktop/hh535290(v=vs.85).aspx) of the documentation on MSDN. **
-# Setting the API security mode
+# How-to: set the API security mode

 You can choose which security mode your File API application runs in by using the [**IpcSetGlobalProperty**](/rights-management/sdk/2.1/api/win/functions#msipc_ipcsetglobalproperty) function.